Back by popular demand!!

 What level kayaker do I need to be to participate on this trip?

 To get the most out of this trip you want to be comfortable on Class III whitewater with a solid combat roll at least 80% of the time.
 If you’re comfortable on rivers like the Ocoee, the Pigeon, the Middle White Salmon, Shoshone, Lower New, Southfork of the American, or Ottawa you’re good to go.
-If I didn’t mention your local river and you’re wondering please contact Anna to discuss.
-She’s happy to hop on a call with you.
+If I didn’t mention your local river and you’re wondering please contact me to discuss.
+I’m happy to help.

 Do I have to bring my own paddling gear?